AS Level Economics Edexcel

 9am to 1pm daily

-The course examines key topic areas and extensive use will be made of exam-based AS level questions to illustrate relevant principles.
-The course will cover most aspects of the syllabus.
-Particular emphasis will be placed on topic areas that students generally find the most difficult.
+The course examines key topic areas and extensive use is made of exam-based questions to illustrate relevant principles and examination techniques.
+The course will cover most aspects of the specification, although particular emphasis will be placed on topic areas and examination techniques that students generally find most difficult.

 The course consists of the following topics: